 Machine learning applications in predicting rice varieties in Assam have shown significant promise, leveraging various algorithms and data sources to enhance accuracy and efficiency.
 These applications range from predicting rice production to classifying rice varieties using advanced machine learning techniques.
 The integration of machine learning in agriculture, particularly in rice variety prediction, is transforming traditional practices and contributing to improved agricultural outcomes.
 The use of Multilayer Perceptron (MLP) models has been effective in predicting rice production in Assam's Upper Brahmaputra Valley.
 This model, trained with meteorological and agricultural data, outperformed traditional Multiple Linear Regression models, highlighting the sensitivity of production to factors like technology and rainfall indices (Paswan & Begum, 2013).
 Machine learning models such as Random Forest and Decision Trees have been employed to classify rice varieties, achieving high accuracy through ensemble learning techniques.
 These models address challenges like fraudulent rice mixing, ensuring quality and authenticity in the market (Sarkar et al., 2024).
 UAV-based multispectral sensing combined with neural networks has been used to classify rice varieties in tropical environments, demonstrating the potential of spectral data in enhancing classification accuracy (Wijayanto et al., 2023).
 Novel Random Forest algorithms have been applied to classify rice seed varieties, achieving an accuracy of 95.12% by analyzing morphological, textural, and color features (Sandhiya & Christy, 2023).
 Convolutional Neural Networks (CNNs) have been utilized for image-based classification of rice varieties, achieving a macro-average accuracy of 98%, showcasing the potential of deep learning in automating and improving rice variety classification (Rani & Gupta, 2024).
 Deep learning models, specifically InceptionV3 and Xception, have been applied to classify rice varieties with high precision.
 The Xception model, after fine-tuning, achieved an accuracy of 99.81%, highlighting the effectiveness of deep learning in agricultural applications (Prasetyo, 2024).
 While these machine learning applications demonstrate significant advancements in rice variety prediction, challenges remain, such as the need for extensive datasets and the integration of these technologies into existing agricultural practices.
 Additionally, the adaptability of these models to different environmental conditions and rice varieties across regions like Assam requires further exploration.

-The present research study has tried to predict the yield of summer rice cultivated in North-eastern region of Assam.
-The primary objective of the study is to observe application of improved machine learning algorithms in prediction of yield of summer rice cultivated in parts of regions of Assam.
-The study has used Decision tree, Random forest regression, Lasso regression and Bayesian ridge algorithms were used.
-The introduction of Lasso regression and Bayesian ride algorithm in this research study has tried to overcome the problems of multi-co linearity.
-It had searched for some research gap among the previous studies in prediction of yield of summer rice of Assam.
-Further, with the help of certain evaluation metrics, the study has made an attempt to determine the best fitted machine learning regression algorithm among the considered algorithms.
+The present research study has tried to predict the yield of summer rice cultivated in the North-eastern region of Assam.
+The primary objective of the study is to observe the application of improved machine learning algorithms in the prediction of the yield of summer rice cultivated in parts of the regions of Assam.
+The study has used Decision tree, Random forest regression, Lasso regression and Bayesian ridge algorithms.
+The introduction of Lasso regression and Bayesian ridge algorithm in this research study has tried to overcome the problems of multicollinearity.
+It had searched for a research gap among the previous studies in the prediction of the yield of summer rice of Assam.
+Further, with the help of certain evaluation metrics, the study has made an attempt to determine the best-fitted machine learning regression algorithm among the considered algorithms.

 MATERIALS AND METHODS